uber/cadence/schema/README.md

 * Create a new schema version directory under ./schema/keyspace/versioned/vx.x
   * Add a manifest.json
   * Add your changes in a cql file
-* Update version.json under ./schema/keyspace/ to reflect the latest version that is compatible with the code
 * Update the unit test within ./tools/cassandra/updateTask_test.go `TestDryrun` with your version x.x
 * Once you are done with these use the ./cadence-cassandra-tool to update the schema